EwertonMendes/digimon-ng/README.md

 ## Architecture and Best Practices

-DigiAngular follows a modular architecture, promoting separation of concerns and reusability.
+Digimon NG follows a modular architecture, promoting separation of concerns and reusability.
 Key architectural practices include:

 - **Component-Based Architecture**: Each feature is encapsulated within its own component, making the application scalable and maintainable.
 - **Service-Oriented Architecture**: Business logic and data management are handled by services, ensuring a clear separation between the UI and the underlying logic.